 When your alleged violation is prosecuted as a Class D felony, you can be imprisoned for up to five years and required to pay a fine of up to $5,000.

 The following types of more severe conduct can cause the violation to be treated as a Class C felony:

 If you’re found guilty of a Class C felony, you would face a sentence of one to ten years in prison.
 In addition, the court may impose a fine of up to $10,000.
-These penalties for protective order violations are levied in addition to penalties for any additional crime involved in a case, although a protective order attorney in Darien could advocate for an alternative sentence if possible.
+These penalties for protective order violations are levied in addition to penalties for any other crime involved in a case, although an attorney in Darien could advocate for an alternative sentence if possible.